INDUCE-Lab/PowerGen/README.md

 ## Cite this work

-Leila Ismail, and Huned Materwala.
-"PowerGen: Power Consumption Data Generation Framework for Energy Prediction in Edge and Cloud Computing."
+Leila Ismail, and Huned Materwala, "PowerGen: Resources Utilization and Power Consumption Data Generation Framework for Energy Prediction in Edge and Cloud Computing", ANT 2024

 ## References

--